 Continued From Part Three: The Best Herbs to Help You Quit Smoking.

 Acupuncture is gaining credit and popularity in smoking cessation programs as more and more people are choosing to utilize complementary methods to increase their chances of success.
 Most extended health plans nowadays even include acupuncture treatment coverage.
-Treatments can be somewhat expensive if you do not have coverage, but the financial savings of quitting smoking more than make up for it.
+Treatments can be somewhat expensive if you do not have coverage, but the financial savings of quitting smoking make up for it.

-Bach Rescue Remedy, a combination of flower essences, is well know for it’s effects of bringing a calm state in times of stress and anxiety.
+Bach Rescue Remedy, a combination of flower essences, is well known for its effect of bringing a calm state in times of stress and anxiety.
 A few sprays or drops of Rescue Remedy when you are experiencing stress while quitting smoking can help you to relax and put you in a positive state of mind.
-Bach Rescue Remedy does not cause drowsiness, so it can be used at anytime of day.
+Bach Rescue Remedy does not cause drowsiness, so it can be used at any time of day.

 Homeopathic remedies seem to have mixed reviews.
-Some people swear by them, others do not feel any effects.
+Some people swear by them; others do not feel any effects.
 Since homeopathic remedies are non-toxic and do not have any side effects or adverse reactions whatsoever, they are always worth a try.
-Do keep in mind however, that homeopathic remedies can loose their potency if they are exposed to radiation, or strong scents.
+Do keep in mind, however, that homeopathic remedies can lose their potency if they are exposed to radiation or strong scents.
 While taking homeopathic remedies avoid ingesting or smelling substances such as coffee, mint, bergamot, menthol, camphor, tea tree, and eucalyptus, as these may cancel the delicate vibrational effects of the medicine.
-Also avoid storing your homeopathic remedies near your microwave, cell phone, or other devices which give off radiation or have an electromagnetic field.
+Also, avoid storing your homeopathic remedies near your microwave, cell phone, or other devices which give off radiation or have an electromagnetic field.

 Hypnotherapy works on the deep subconscious levels of the mind.
-It is a very helpful method for removing the psychological reasons for smoking and the deep seated subconscious patterns.
+It is a very effective method for removing the psychological reasons for smoking and the deep-seated subconscious patterns.